peteryoungy/Simple-TCP-on-top-of-UDP/README.md

 when ack arrives, poll from the queue

-whenever send a packet, push to the
+whenever send a packet, push to the queue

 when retransmit, use queue.peek()